dddrrreee/cs140e-22win/labs/7-device-interrupts/README.md

 perhaps more `dev_barriers` than needed in the routines used by the interrupt handlers.

-For what it's worth, here are my checksums:
+For what it's worth, here are my checksums and linecounts:

         libpi-fake/tests-gpio-int % cksum *.out
         3619577664 88 6-gpio-event-clear.out